fguiet/motioneye-docker/README.md

-# A little repository to get motioneye work with a Raspberry Pi Zero, a Raspberry Cam and Docker
+# Getting motioneye work with a Raspberry Pi Zero, a Raspberry Cam and Docker

 ## Download a HypriotOS image and burn it on a SD card